- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - Hand Blast: Velokron can fire a huge variety of energy bolts and missiles from its hands, as well as a binding rope of energy.

-- Macross Missile Massacre: Velokron's main power is the innumerable supply of missiles from its coral body that it launches en masse at enemies.
+- Macross Missile Massacre: Velokron's signature ability is the Zenmestro Attack, in which it fires the innumerable supply of missiles hidden in its coral body en masse at enemies.

 - Our Monsters Are Weird: Pretty much all Choju are an example, and Velokron is just the first taste — a dinosaur made of coral that shoots missiles from its body.